dereklstinson/gocudnn/README.md

 Go Bindings for cuDNN 7.4  using Cuda 10.0 \(Just some Cuda 10.0\) V0.1 is cudnn 7.1 with cuda 10.0

-Master is currently broken while I tidy things up.
+ V0.1_75_101 is currently broken while I fix things up

 In a few weeks I will add the 7.5 functions, and moving to cuda 10.1, because I think they added some functions to nvjpeg and npp.